patrick99e99/Coinz/Readme.md

 if you were to convert out of all your alt coins?
 Introducing COINZ, a simple executable bash script (with ruby under the hood) that will do just that!

+Step 1: Edit the key.txt file and replace the current text with your coinmarketcap pro api key

-Step 1: Edit the tokens.yml file and add your token holdings
+Step 2: Edit the tokens.yml file and add your token holdings

 ```
   ---